How To Become A Freelance Pattern Cutter

 Freelance Startup Workshop.

-The London Pattern Cutter is a collective of fashion professionals, providing services to the fashion industry.
+The London Pattern Cutter is a collective of enthusiastic fashion professionals, providing services to the clothing industry.
 We provide services to small startup businesses and help and advice to fashion freelancers.

 We provide a very popular Freelance startup workshop for anyone interested in taking the plunge as a freelance pattern cutter.
 All of our tutors have been experienced freelancers.